 The brief should include:

-- Clearly articulate the meeting objectives and outcomes as well as running order.
+- Clearly articulate the objectives and outcomes as well as running order.

 - Remind speakers and participants to think about the setting from where they are making the call to ensure minimum disruption and as well as appropriate attire (we have seen people turn up in their pyjamas and work-out clothes).
-We recognise that this is easier said than done especially currently given many of us are working with numerous family members at home.
+We recognise that this is easier said than done especially given many of us are increasingly from home.
 And think about the stability of your broadband – especially speakers.